clarkbox/SmoothControls/README.md

 SmoothControls - REAL SMOOOOTH
 ==============

-Camera controls for threejs - Pointerlock with y axis
+Camera controls for threejs - Pointerlock with y axis.
+This is a first person perspective camera control... where you look is where you move to.

+Use keyboard and mouse to manipulate the camera:

+W=move forward
+A=move left
+S=move back
+D=move right
+Mouse move= adjust relative yaw and pitch of camera

 ```